vmware/container-service-extension/docs/cse3_1/TEMPLATE_MANAGEMENT.md

 <a name="tkgm_templates"></a>
 ## TKG Templates
-Starting CSE 3.1.1, CSE allows providers to import VMware Tanzu Kubernetes Grid OVA into VCD via CSE server cli.
+Starting CSE 3.1.1, CSE allows providers to import Ubuntu 20.04 based VMware Tanzu Kubernetes Grid OVA into VCD via CSE server cli.

+**Please note**: If the TKG OVA is imported directly into VCD via UI, CSE will not be able to use the template for TKG cluster deployment.

 Once these OVAs are imported into VCD, `vcd-cli` and `Kubernetes Container Clusters UI plugin` can be used to deploy clusters from the TKG templates.

 <a name="import_tkgm_templates"></a>